 - Funding and asset/liability mismatch risk the risk that the funding level is adversely affected due to a mismatch between the assets and liabilities.
-This risk is managed in the following ways: - A liability benchmark or 'LB' is used as a proxy for the liabilities in order to measure the approximate changes in the present value of the Scheme's liabilities (due to changes to the relevant gilt yields only).
+This risk is managed in the following ways: - A liability proxy or 'LP' is used as a proxy for the liabilities in order to measure the approximate changes in the present value of the Scheme's liabilities (due to changes in interest rates and inflation).
 The Trustee monitors this change relative to the change in asset values on quarterly basis.
-The LB is reviewed following each actuarial review, or when significant market or Scheme events (e.g. a significant change in inflation expectations) occur. - The Trustee recognises the risk of a negative impact on the funding level due to changes in the Scheme Actuary's assumptions.
+The LP is reviewed following each actuarial review, or when significant market or Scheme events occur. - The Trustee recognises the risk of a negative impact on the funding level due to changes in the Scheme Actuary's assumptions.
 This is managed by aiming for a higher overall investment return than implied by the liability discount rate. - When setting and reviewing investment strategy, the Trustee examines how the investment strategy impacts on downside risk.
-Downside risk of the investment strategy is also measured by reference to the LB and can therefore also be assessed as part of the quarterly review process. - This risk is also monitored through regular actuarial and investment reviews including monthly portfolio updates. - Underperformance risk the risk of underperforming the benchmarks and objectives set by the Trustee.
-This risk is minimised using the following techniques: - Appropriate diversification across asset classes, within sectors and between individual stocks to minimise the effect of a particular stock or sector performing badly. - The use of instruments and strategies designed to control the extent of downside exposure. - The selective use of active management when appropriate given market conditions, the asset class considered and where the benefits (risk and/or return) are expected to outweigh the additional costs/fees.
+Downside risk of the investment strategy is also measured by reference to the LP and can therefore also be assessed as part of the quarterly review process. - This risk is also monitored through regular actuarial and investment reviews including monthly portfolio updates. - Underperformance risk the risk of underperforming the benchmarks and objectives set by the Trustee[s].
+This risk is minimised using the following techniques: - Appropriate diversification across asset classes, within sectors and between individual stocks to minimise the effect of a particular stock or sector performing badly. - The use of instruments and strategies designed to control the extent of downside exposure.

-- Regular monitoring of the managers' performance, processes, and capabilities with respect to their mandate and by the diversification across multiple Underlying Managers by the Investment Manager. - Cashflow risk which is the risk that the Scheme is unable to meet benefit payments as they fall due, addressed through the monitoring of the cashflow requirement of the Scheme to control the timing of any investment/disinvestment of assets. - ESG risk including Climate risk the risk of adverse performance due to ESG related factors including climate change.
+- The selective use of active management when appropriate given market conditions, the asset class considered and where the benefits (risk and/or return) are expected to outweigh the additional costs/fees. - Regular monitoring of the managers' performance, processes, and capabilities with respect to their mandate and by the diversification across multiple Underlying Managers by the Investment Manager. - Cashflow risk which is the risk that the Scheme is unable to meet benefit payments as they fall due, addressed through monitoring the cashflow requirements of the Scheme to control the timing of any investment/disinvestment of assets. - ESG risk including Climate risk the risk of adverse performance due to ESG related factors including climate change.
 The Trustee recognises climate change as a systemic, long-term material financial risk to the value of the Scheme's investments.
 The Trustee is supportive of the Paris Agreement and will aim to achieve a carbon neutral portfolio (net zero) by 2050 or sooner.
-This risk is addressed by the following: - The Fiduciary Manager's ESG assessment at the point of investment with Underlying Managers. - The Trustee monitoring the overall ESG characteristics including carbon metrics of the portfolio in the quarterly governance report. - Sponsor risk the risk of the Sponsoring Employer becoming unable to support the Scheme which, for reasons of prudence, has been taken into account when setting the asset allocation strategy.
+This risk is addressed by the following: - Climate change scenarios being considered as part of the Trustee's regular review of investment strategy from time to time (if applicable). - The Fiduciary Manager's ESG assessment at the point of investment with Underlying Managers. - The Trustee monitoring the overall ESG characteristics of the portfolio in the quarterly governance report. - Sponsor risk the risk of the Sponsoring Employer becoming unable to support the Scheme which, for reasons of prudence, has been taken into account when setting the asset allocation strategy.
 The Trustee regularly reviews the covenant of the Sponsoring Employer.

-10.Financially material investment considerations
+10. Financially material investment considerations

-Financially material considerations include (but are not limited to) environmental, social and governance (ESG) considerations (including, but not limited to, climate change), which the Trustee considers to be financially material.
+Financial material considerations, which include (but not limited to) environmental, social and governance (ESG) considerations (including, but not limited to, climate change), which the Trustee consider to be financially material.